martinbernat/homebridge-th16ermostat/README.md

 ## Homebridge plugin for Sonoff TH16/TH10

 This is a simple accessory plugin to control Sonoff TH16/TH10 with thermal probe (DS18B20, SI7021, others) like a thermostat.
+Humidity sensors are supported and can be enabled or disabled.
 Use on you own risk and be patient.
-Planning to support at least one probe with humidity sensor (Sonoff AM2301) once it arrives from China.

 # Prerequisities